jhony-v/jhony-v/README.md

 ### About me

-Hi, I'm **Full Stack Web Developer** :computer:, I am from Peru, lover of open source.
+Hi, I'm **Frontend Developer** :computer:, I am from Peru, lover of open source.

 I love programming :heart:, researching and learning new technologies while creating projects constantly :star2:.
 I consider myself self-taught, persistent.
 My favorite language is Javascript and I like to create more user interfaces.